Skiing Safety Rules

 Permanent

-• Using, gifting, renting, or reselling the ticket
+• Using, gifting, renting, or reselling your ticket

 • Using a ticket of a different category than the user’s age